Skip to main content

 Habitats include riverside areas, species-rich grasslands, peatlands and woodlands and scrub.
 Results-based payments schemes like the Waters of LIFE pilot link payments to the environmental quality of a farm.
 The more a farmer can improve the quality and/or quantity of these habitats, the more payment they receive.

-The agricultural advisor uses their experience and expertise along with their Waters of LIFE training to recommend actions to recommend actions on the farm.
+The agricultural advisor uses their experience and expertise along with their Waters of LIFE training to recommend actions on the farm.
 Actions are drawn from a set list of options.
 Farm infrastructure actions like fencing can keep livestock away from rivers.
 Green infrastructure like trees, hedgerows, bunds and sediment traps can break the pathways between sources and receptors (rivers).

 Once approved, these actions are funded by the project and form the basis of a water quality farm works plan.
 All approved actions are funded by the programme.

-Water Quality Farm Works Plans are currently in development for over 260 farms in Waters of LIFE sub-catchments covering over 10,000 to land to be managed for water quality.
+Water Quality Farm Works Plans are currently in development for over 260 farms in Waters of LIFE sub-catchments covering over 10,000 hectares of land to be managed for water quality.
 Each plan is unique to each farm.
 Plans identify locations and details of proposed supporting actions on a map.
 Over 2,000 actions have been proposed to date by agricultural advisors on behalf of their participating farmers.
 All actions are designed to have maximum impact for water quality.

 SACs and SPAs together form a network of protected sites across Europe known as Natura 2000 sites.
-Waters of LIFE are bound by a series of EU Legislation to ensure no significant effects on these sites as a result of any actions implemented for water quality.
+Waters of LIFE are bound by a series of EU Legislation to ensure no significant effects on these sites as a result of actions implemented for water quality.

 The Minister for Housing, Local Government and Heritage, James Browne, TD published the Waters of LIFE Natura Impact Statement for consultation in August 2025.